| |

 Advocacy Award.
 Co-author/investigator of the both MDRI-reports:

-Children with Disabilities (2006) and Behind
+and Children with Disabilities (2006) and Behind Closed

-Orphanages and Rehabilitation Centers of Turkey (2005). |
+and Rehabilitation Centers of Turkey (2005). |

 |